angelromarco04/MyNotes/UNIOVI/InteligentSystems/data/Lab2.md

 - Remove or fill empty rows or columns
 - Eliminate inconsistent values
 ### Some concepts
-- Dat
+- Data is structured in `DataFrames` that contains `Series`
- - `DataFrame` is a two-dimensional labelled data structure (Similar to a matrix)
+	- `DataFrame` is a two-dimensional labelled data structure (Similar to a matrix).
- - `Series` is a one-dimensional labelled data structure (Similar to an array)
+	- `Series` is a one-dimensional labelled data structure (Similar to an array).
- - Each column in a `DataFrame` is a `Series`
+	- Each column in a `DataFrame` is a `Series`.
- - Some functions return a modified version of a `DataFrame`
+ - Some functions return a modified version of a `DataFrame`.
-	 -
+	 - By default they do not modify the `DataFrame`.
- - `inplace=True`
+	 - To modify directly without generating a copy specify the arg `inplace=True` .
 ---
 ## Obtaining the data
 ```python